rwieruch/blog_robinwieruch_content/blog/javascript-monorepos/index.md

 * create an organization on [npm](https://www.npmjs.com/) which allows you to publish packages
 * npm login on the command line
-* use the name of your organization instead of `bigstair` everywhere in the source code
+* use the name of your organization instead of `bigstair` in the source code
 * verify with `yarn install && yarn dev` that everything still works as expected

 Another prerequisite before we can version a package: We need to change one of our *packages* first.
 Go into one of the UI packages and change the source code of the components.
 Afterward, the mission is to have the change reflected in the new version which gets published to npm.

 ![](./images/monorepos-versioning.png)

 * First, run `yarn changeset-create` which enables you to create a changelog for changed packages.
 The prompt walks you through selecting a package (use spacebar), choosing the semver increment (major, minor, patch), and writing the actual changelog.
 If you check your repository afterward with `git status`, you will see the changed source code in addition to a newly created changelog file.
-If packages depend on each other, the linked packages will get a version bump later too.
+If packages depend on each other, the linked packages will get a version bump too.

 * Second, if the changelog file is okay, run `yarn changeset-apply` which applies the changelog and the version to the actual package.
 You can check again with `git status` and `git diff` if everything looks as desired.

 * Third, if everything looks okay, go ahead and release the updated packages to npm with `yarn release`.
 After the release, verify on npm that your new version got published there.

 Essentially that's everything to versioning your packages on your local machine.
-The next section takes it one step further by using continuous integration for the versioning (2) and publishing (3) steps.
+The next section takes it one step further by using continuous integration for the versioning (2) and publishing (3) steps which makes it more reliable and scalable for a team.

 # Continuous Integration with Monorepos

 The complexity of the Continuous Integration (CI) of a monorepo depends on how many repositories get managed on a version control platform like [GitHub](https://github.com/rwieruch).
 In our case, all *packages* are in the same repository (here they are part of the monorepo itself).
 Hence we only need to care about CI for this one repository, because in this section it's all about the release of the *packages*.

-The example monorepo already uses GitHub Actions for the CI.
+Our monorepo uses GitHub Actions for CI.
 Open the *.github/workflows.release.yml* file which presents the following content for the GitHub Action:

 ```javascript
 name: Release